Meet the Baruch BMI Advisory Board

 James Bravo is a recent graduate from Baruch College/CUNY with a BA in Psychology.
 He is part of the first graduating class of the Percy E. Sutton SEEK Urban Male Leadership Academy Scholars Program.
 During his time at Baruch College he became Co-founder of the UMLA Advisory Board, which gives Undergrad UMLA students a chance togive back and help the program continue to grow inside and out of Baruch College.
 He served as Vice-President for the UMLA Advisory Board for the 2011-2012 academic year.
 He was fortunate enough to show others the growth and success of the UMLA by presenting at countless conferences such as "Sharing What Works" and "Focusing on Access and Opportunity" Tri-State conference of 2013 on Special Programs as a main presenter alongside Ms. Kristy Perez, Director of the UMLA Program, and three other UMLA Brothers.
 Throughout his time as an undergrad he has aided in the interview processes for perspective incoming UMLA students and has served as an UMLA Advisory Board Advisor.
 He has brought some insights as Chair of Marketing for the Dominican Club named ASEDOM (Asociacion Estudantil Dominicana).
 Post-graduation he has become the Program Coordinator for the UMLA Scholars Program, a Black Male Initiative project at Baruch College, with a mission to expand awareness of the UMLA Program within Baruch and CUNY wide.

-Ingrid Tineo is the Manager of Employer Relations & Diversity Initiatives at the STARR Career Development Center at Baruch College.
-She has received a Bachelor of Science in Psychology from Fordham University
+Ingrid Tineo is currently the Acting Deputy Director, Employer Relations & Diversity Recruitment Initiatives in the Starr Career Development Center at Baruch College.

 Dr. Arthur Lewin